-We are going to use the 2019 Airbnb data of New York City.
-Airbnb is a service that provides accommodations to the customers by listing various accommodations from different hosts.
-The dataset mainly comprises of the listings and their types, host details, pricing, reviews, and availability based on location, etc.,
+We are going to use the 2019 Airbnb data from New York City.
+Airbnb is a service that provides accommodations to customers by listing various accommodations from different hosts.
+The dataset mainly comprises the listings and their types, host details, pricing, reviews, and availability based on location, etc.,

 EDA is mainly used to

 Identify the outliers/missing values

 Tableau is a data visualization tool primarily used in the Business Intelligence field to make decisions.
 Tableau helps us to analyze the data and create dashboards to derive insights.